OscarPindaro/OscarPindaro.github.io/_posts/2024-12-27-roleplay-finetuning.md

 {% tab group-name Elena Solwind %}
 >**Elena Solwind, royal historian, scholarly and reserved**, meeting in **Healing Sanctuaries**:
 >
+>
 >Orlando Marlo... a name well-known even amongst those who reside outside the realm of Luminara's grandeur.
 Tell me, what is your assessment of Seraphina's vision regarding the kingdom's future?
 Do you believe her words carry an inherent warning or merely political commentary?
-****

 {% endtab %}

 {% tab group-name Isabella Stormwind %}
->**Commander Isabella Stormwind, border patrol leader, pragmatic and direct**, meeting in **Marlo Family Estate**
+>**Commander Isabella Stormwind, border patrol leader, pragmatic and direct**, meeting in **Marlo Family Estate**:
 >
->"Orlando Marlo.
+>Orlando Marlo.
 I hear whispers of your family, their long history intertwined with this land.
 But what drove them - specifically *you* - towards a life dedicated to upholding both Solaris and the crown?

 {% endtab %}